Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 * The resulting pk object has a transparent type, not `MBEDTLS_PK_OPAQUE`.
 That's `MBEDTLS_PK_RSA` for RSA keys (since pk objects don't use `MBEDTLS_PK_RSASSA_PSS` as a type), and `MBEDTLS_PK_ECKEY` for ECC keys (following the example of pkparse).
 * Once this function returns, the pk object is completely independent of the PSA key.
 * Calling `mbedtls_pk_sign`, `mbedtls_pk_verify`, `mbedtls_pk_encrypt`, `mbedtls_pk_decrypt` on the resulting pk context will perform an algorithm that is compatible with the PSA key's primary algorithm policy (`psa_get_key_algorithm`), but with no restriction on the hash (as if the policy had `PSA_ALG_ANY_HASH` instead of a specific hash, and with `PSA_ALG_RSA_PKCS1V15_SIGN_RAW` merged with `PSA_ALG_RSA_PKCS1V15_SIGN(hash_alg)`).
 For ECDSA, the choice of deterministic vs randomized will be based on the compile-time setting `MBEDTLS_ECDSA_DETERMINISTIC`, like `mbedtls_pk_sign` today.
     * The primary intent of this requirement is to allow an application to switch to PSA for creating the key material (for example to benefit from a PSA accelerator driver, or to start using a secure element), without modifying the code that consumes the key.
 For RSA keys, the PSA primary algorithm policy is how one conveys the same information as RSA key padding information in the legacy API.
-[ACTION] Convey this in the documentation.
+Convey this in the documentation.
     * [OPEN] How do we distinguish between signature-only and encryption-only RSA keys?
 Do we just allow both (e.g. a PSS key gets generalized into a PSS/OAEP key)?
     * [OPEN] What about `mbedtls_pk_sign_ext` and  `mbedtls_pk_verify_ext`?